Douglas Murphy-Chutorian Sells 1,250 Shares of Semler Scientific, Inc. (OTCMKTS:SMLR) Stock

 - On Monday, April 19th, Douglas Murphy-Chutorian sold 1,250 shares of Semler Scientific stock.
 The shares were sold at an average price of $109.84, for a total transaction of $137,300.00.

-Several equities research analysts have recently commented on SMLR shares.
-Zacks Investment Research lowered Semler Scientific from a “buy” rating to a “hold” rating in a research note on Thursday, July 8th.
-B. Riley raised their price objective on shares of Semler Scientific from $147.00 to $151.00 and gave the company a “buy” rating in a research report on Tuesday, May 4th.
+Several research analysts have recently weighed in on SMLR shares.
+B. Riley boosted their price objective on shares of Semler Scientific from $147.00 to $151.00 and gave the company a “buy” rating in a report on Tuesday, May 4th.
+Zacks Investment Research cut shares of Semler Scientific from a “buy” rating to a “hold” rating in a report on Thursday, July 8th.

 Semler Scientific, Inc develops, manufactures, and markets proprietary products that assist healthcare providers to evaluate and treat patients with chronic diseases in the United States.
 The company's products include QuantaFlo, a four-minute in-office blood flow test that enables healthcare providers to use blood flow measurements as part of their examinations of a patient's vascular condition.